 Hypertrophic Scars & Ear Piercing Bumps

-Have you ever developed a bump on your piercing and wondered what it could be?
-Hypertrophic scars (also referred to as friction bumps) can happen to anyone after receiving an ear piercing.
-Fortunately, they are not permanent and will go away with proper care and treatment.
+Hypertrophic scars (commonly referred to as friction bumps) can happen to anyone after receiving an ear piercing - regardless of whether you’re taking appropriate aftercare measures.
+Fortunately, they don’t have to be permanent and will go away with proper care and treatment.

 Understanding Hypertrophic Scars

-Although scary sounding, hypertrophic scars are forms of irritation that often develop as a result of friction around a piercing.
-A small bump develops, and sometimes clear fluid will drain from the site.
-Sometimes referred to simply as “friction bumps,” they are a small, raised, flesh-colored bump that develops immediately around the site of the entry and/or exit points of a new piercing.
+Although scary sounding, hypertrophic scars are forms of irritation which often develop as a result of friction around or in a piercing.
+They are small, raised, flesh-colored bumps that develop immediately around the site of the entry and/or exit points of a new piercing.
+Sometimes, clear fluid drains from the site.

-Hypertrophic scars are often confused with keloids.
-Per the Mayo Clinic (2023), hypertrophic scars stay within the bounds of the original wound and will go away on their own without treatment, whereas keloids are an overgrowth of scar tissue that extends beyond the boundaries of the initial “injury.”
-Keloids often have a shiny appearance, are firm, and are raised from the surrounding tissue.
-Keloids can develop years after a piercing and can be itchy.
-In comparison, hypertrophic scars may also be itchy but are usually only slightly raised and can have a pink-reddish appearance (dermnetz.org, 2023).
+Friction bumps are often confused with keloids, but they are not the same.
+Keloids are an overgrowth of scar tissue that extend beyond the boundaries of the initial “injury” (Mayo Clinic, 2023).
+They often have a shiny appearance, are firm, and are raised from the surrounding tissue.
+Keloids can develop immediately following the piercing or even years after a piercing and can be itchy.
+Also - whether or not you’ll develop keloids can be genetic!

 Causes of Hypertrophic Scars from Ear Piercing

 Hypertrophic scarring is a result of too much collagen production at the wound site (Cleveland Clinic, 2023).
-Essentially, they are signs that irritation is happening in the area; usually, this is due to friction (for example, an earring back rubbing against the skin), trauma (catching your earring on a pillowcase or clothing, or a small child grabbing and pulling your earring).
+They are signs that irritation is happening in the area; usually, this is due to friction (an earring back rubbing against the skin) or trauma (catching your earring on a pillowcase or clothing, or a small child grabbing and pulling your earring).

 When to Seek Professional Help